Selfbuilt's Flashlight Reviews

 Many people seem to go for maximum "throw" in this class (i.e., lights with a big reflector to project a beam as far as possible).
 At the moment, the greatest throw that I've seen in this 2x18650 class is the Olight M3XS-UT, which features a stock dedome XP-L emitter.
 For a more traditional beam profile, a great thrower is the Thrunite Catapult V5, followed closely by the ArmyTek Barracuda (XM-L2 version) and even the basic Olight M3X (XM-L2 version).

-For more general use, the compact Sunwayman T45C is a solid XM-L2 choice (and very stylish).
-The Fenix TK35UE and Nitecore P36 are other compact examples - using the high output and relatively "floody" MT-G2 emitter.
+For more general use, the compact Fenix TK35UE or larger Nitecore P36 are good choices, using the high output and relatively "floody" MT-G2 emitter.
 The recent Fenix LD50 has good output as well - I have reviewed a modded version of this model (the LD50vn).

 I'm a little out of date in the "budget" class of 2x18650 lights, although Crelant has several well known models, like the throw-monster Crelant 7G5CS.
 There is an optional aspheric head for even more throw (although I understand this may not be compatible with some of the newer builds).
 The interface even includes a rare continously-variable ramp, accessed through a secondary mode switch.
 The less throwy Nitecore MT40 is an inexpensive light to consider.

-If you are really keen on getting the maximum possible throw, single-emitter lights like the Olight SR52, Fenix TK61, Thrunite TN32 and SupBeam K50 may suit you in the 3x/4x18650-size.
-Of course, there are also the "big guns" like the Olight SR95 and SR95S-UT lights, and recent Acebeam K60 (XHP70).
+If you are really keen on getting the maximum possible throw, single-emitter lights like the Olight SR52, Fenix TK61, Thrunite TN32 and Acebeam K70 may suit you in the 3x/4x18650-size.
+Of course, there are also the "big guns" like the Olight SR95 and SR95S-UT lights, and recent Acebeam K60.
 But again, also check out the 2x32650 MX25L2 (SST-90) and MX25L2 Turbo (SBT-70) mentioned above (especially with the turbohead versions, as they slightly out-throw the SR95-series lights).
+More recently, the Thrunite TN40 (4xXP-L HI) demonstrates an unbelievable level of throw and overall output, and comes with a custom battery pack.

 If you are interested in "modded" (i.e., modified lights, tuned for extra performance), the TK61vn and K50vn from Vinh Nguyen are the furthest throwing reflectored lights I've tested to date.
 And the SR52vn is a great compact thrower.
 But the XP-L dedome version of the K40Lvn is probably my favourite all-around high-output thrower from Vinh right now.